kschuler/ling172/index.md

 > Nothing.
 We don't allow make-up exams or retakes.
 However, we drop your lowest exam score, so you can still do well in the class.
 Just make sure it doesn't happen more than once!

 **Can I turn in my data journal late?**
-> Yep!
-Data journals will be accepted without penalty through the last day of class (Dec 10th).
+> ~~Yep!
+Data journals will be accepted without penalty through the last day of class (Dec 10th).~~ The data journal assignment has been dropped.

 **I missed class, how can I catch up?**
 > All of the lectures will be automatically recorded and posted to canvas a few minutes after class ends.
 You can watch the lectures when you are ready.
 We also recommend attending office hours and lab sections to make sure you don't fall behind.